Research Mode (Cafes)

 Auto-Research (W1.5b)

 Auto-Research is a steerable AI agent that researches a topic for you across a wide range of tools.
-You control what it uses, how deep it goes, and what it extracts — the agent turns those controls into a plan, executes it step by step, and sends the results into your Sources column and Serving Tray.
+You control what it uses, how deep it goes, and what it extracts — the agent turns those controls into a plan, executes it step by step, and sends the results into your Sources rail and Serving Tray.

 Click the Auto-Research button in your Cafe toolbar to open the control surface.